Skip to content

 Read: Global variables

 Using this approach means relying on global state, which ties your application to a single container instance.
-This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create the container within your application factory and provide a way to access it from the created application instance.
+This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create the container within your application factory and store it in your application's state instead.

 2. Define services

-The container uses configuration metadata from annotations and types to define services and the dependencies between them.
-This means that the service declaration is self-contained and does not require additional setup for most use cases.
+The container uses types and annotations to define services and the discover dependencies between them.
+This results in self-contained

 🐍 KeyValueStore